-The only supplier that has Contra-Seasonal production capability with processing plants in the USA and Mexico.
+The only IQF pepper supplier that owns and operates it’s own processing plants in the USA and Mexico.

 The Eckert Advantage